 Put half the chicken breasts in a zipper-style sandwich bag and seal the bag.
 Use a rolling pin to flatten the chicken down so that it's thin.
 Repeat with the remaining chicken breasts.

-Combine the flour, salt, and pepper in a bowl, and then coat the chicken with the mix.
+Combine the flour, salt, and pepper in a bowl.
+Dip the flattened chicken breasts in the milk and then coat with the flour mix.

-Melt the butter in a large sautee pan, and add onions.
-When the onions are brown, add the chicken.
+Melt the butter in a large saute pan, and add onions.
+When the onions are translucent, add the chicken.
 Cook for five minutes on the first side, or until golden brown.
 Flip the chicken breasts over, sprinkle the parsley on top, and then allow it to cook for another ten minutes or so.

 Serve with your favorite bread and a big summer salad.